nielshojen/WorkSpaceOneImporter/README.md

  * cleanup code, consistent use of f-strings
  * expand usage documentation in wiki
  * maybe establish separate demo repo
- * maybe remove request dependency by porting to cURL calls [as suggested by Nick McSpadden in MacAdmins Slack](https://macadmins.slack.com/archives/C056155B4/p1577123804089700) - possibly using using URLGetter and pass it to download_with_curl()

 ---